 3. A Charlie Brown Christmas (1965)

 Directed by Bill Melendez and starring Peter Robbins, Sally Dryer & Christopher Shea, this Christmas classic animated movie tells a story about a boy named Charlie Brown who is put in charge of organizing the Christmas play.
-However, he didn’t feel that the play fits his expectation and it makes him very sad.

 4. The Nightmare Before Christmas (1993)

-Directed by Henry Selick, this movie might not be considered as traditional because it takes place on Halloween night while Jack Skellington, the Pumpkin King in Halloweentown accidentally wanders into Christmastown and decided to take over the holiday himself.
+In the movie, Jack Skellington, the Pumpkin King in Halloweentown, accidentally wanders into Christmastown and decided to take over the holiday himself.

 WARNING: The plot is quite funny, however, this movie has some scary images that might be too freaky for kids under age 8 or 9 years old.